Osteoarthritis

 Complementary or alternative therapies

-Complementary or alternative treatments are not usually recommended in the treatment of osteoarthritis, due to a lack of quality evidence or evidence that they are ineffective.
-Some people may find them beneficial, possibly due to a placebo effect.
-Examples of therapies include:
+Complementary or alternative treatments are not usually recommended in the treatment of osteoarthritis, due to a lack of evidence to show that they help.
+Some people may find them beneficial but it's not always clear how they're working.
+Some products may interfere with prescribed medicines.
+It's a good idea to talk to your healthcare provider or pharmacist if you're thinking about using any of these.

 • Glucosaminechondroitin and fish oil have been suggested for use in osteoarthritis.
-The evidence shows that glucosamine and fish oil probably does not reduce symptoms, and that chondroitin might reduce pain a little.
+The evidence suggests that fish oil doesn't help people with osteoarthritis.
+Glucosamine or chondroitin may reduce pain to a small degree that is not enough for most people, and the effect is only short-term.

-If you are considering the use of complementary or alternative treatments, it is important to consider the risks, benefits and costs.
-Read more about the considerations if you are using complementary or alternative therapy.
+If you're considering the use of complementary or alternative treatments, it's important to consider the risks, benefits and costs.
+Read more about the considerations of using complementary or alternative therapy.

 Surgery

-If joint changes, pain and disability are all severe and a comprehensive management programme including the above measures is not helping, a joint replacement may be necessary.
-See: Knee replacement and Hip replacement
+If your joint changes, pain and disability are all severe and a comprehensive management programme including the above measures isn't helping, a joint replacement may be necessary.
+See: knee replacement and hip replacement.

-New Zealand Sign Language osteoarthritis videos produced by Platform Trust, in partnership with Deafradio and Healthify NZ.
+Here are some New Zealand Sign Language osteoarthritis videos produced by Platform Trust, in partnership with Deafradio and Healthify He Puna Waiora, NZ.

 These videos are NZSL translations of Healthify pages on osteoarthritis.